 The 1969 Intervention Convention applied to casualties involving pollution by oil.
 In view of the increasing quantity of other substances, mainly chemical, carried by ships, some of which would, if released, cause serious hazard to the marine environment, the 1969 Brussels Conference recognized the need to extend the Convention to cover substances other than oil.

-The 1973 Protocol entered into force in 1983 and was amended in 1996 and 2002 to update the list of substances attached to it.
+The 1973 Protocol entered into force in 1983 and has been amended subsequently to update the list of substances attached to it.